Skip to main content

 Detailed information about California property taxes is available in the Guide to California Property Taxes through this download link.

-You may not need to send your tax bill to us.
+You can always send your tax bill to us, but depending on the type, it may not be necessary.
 New American Funding receives the tax bill amounts from the taxing authorities in all states except Pennsylvania and uses this information to pay them when they are due.
 Pennsylvania residents can mail them to:

 New American Funding